FrancescoSarandrea/starter-academic/content/authors/admin/_index.md

 ---

 I am a PhD candidate at the Institute of Particle Physics Phenomenology at Durham University and I am carrying out the second half of my PhD work as a Temporary Research Fellow at the University of Turin.
 Previously I obtained a Masters with Merit in Quantum Fields and Fundamental Forces at Imeprial College in London.
 I have lived and worked in several different cities in Italy and the UK.
-PROVAAAA!!!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.